 As members of the AACUPI steering committee, we contributed to writing the COVID-19 protocols for US study abroad programs in Italy.
 This means that our team is promptly and actively informed of all changes (local and national) that could impact our students.

-Before the beginning of the program, students will receive a detailed Pre-Departure handbook listing all requirements and preventive measures put in place by their host Institute.
+Before the beginning of the program, students receive a detailed Pre-Departure handbook listing all requirements and preventive measures put in place by the host Institute.
 Any further changes will be immediately communicated to the students and the study abroad office by email, through the Institute website and APP.

-In compliance with Italian and EU Community laws we provide if necessary 14-day quarantine measures, testing with local certified medical services, and, if possible, vaccination.
+In compliance with Italian and EU Community laws we provide if necessary 14-day quarantine measures, as well as testing with local certified medical services.

 All incoming students are responsible for acquiring an insurance policy independently or through their home university.
 In addition to those US insurance policies, AACUPI and the Tuscan Region have signed an agreement on various forms of medical assistance specifically for international students in this part of Italy.

 Our Student Services Office will inform the student’s home university through its Study Abroad Office and reach out to the ISI Florence Safety and Emergency Coordinator.
 The latter will outline the steps to be taken in accordance with Italian and EU anti-Covid guidelines.
 Finally, should the student need immediate medical attention, their host Institute will intervene by activating the proper medical institutions: either through the AACUPI/Misericordia agreement or relying on the private medical clinics that our Institute always works with.

 ISI Florence requires all its students be fully vaccinated against Covid-19 prior to their arrival in Italy.
 This requirement ensures that Institute students are free of any quarantine obligation upon arrival, as long as they can show proof of their completed vaccination cycle.
 In addition, students must have proof of a negative Covid-19 molecular or antigen test carried out within 72 hours of their arrival in Italy.